amavrommatis/ChargeBeeDataSync/README.md

 #### Requirements:

-You ought to enable Order Management in your ChargeBee website for retrieving the orders, otherwise an error will be occurred (go Settings -> Site Info & Billing Rules).
+You ought to enable Order Management in your ChargeBee website for retrieving the orders, otherwise an error will occur (go Settings -> Site Info & Billing Rules).
-You should have a MongoDB service running on your system.
+<br />You should have a MongoDB service running on your system.

 #### Building and Running
 To build the ChargeBeeDataSync distribution, type the following command: